 As a result of the inspection, NIOSH began enforcing safe asbestos practices in the facility.
 It required the brake area be isolated from the rest of the facility to prevent the spread of asbestos particles.
 It also required the area be cleaned regularly to help prevent exposure to asbestos.

 Koos, Inc. processed asbestos-contaminated vermiculite in its Kenosha facility from 1960 to 1995, receiving the mineral from American Vermiculite and W.R.
 Grace.
-As in any vermiculite processing facility, employees were at high risk of exposure to asbestos.
+Employees were at high risk of exposure to asbestos.

-Officials from the U.S. Environmental Protection Agency (EPA) inspected the site in 2000 and 2001 to ensure that it was safe and free of asbestos debris.
-EPA officials found no vermiculite or asbestos on site, and soil samples were free of contaminants.
+Officials from the U.S. Environmental Protection Agency inspected the site in 2000 and 2001 to ensure that it was safe and free of asbestos debris.
+Agency officials found no vermiculite or asbestos on site, and soil samples were free of contaminants.
 Based on these EPA inspections, the site was declared safe.

 Ladish Company was a large metal manufacturer in Milwaukee.
 Its high-heat processes of casting and forging metal were nonstop, requiring as many as 200 furnaces to operate simultaneously.
 Furnaces and other equipment were insulated, often with asbestos materials.

 Such asbestos exposure caused numerous concerns and health problems among Ladish masons and other employees.
-For example, mason George Zielinski developed mesothelioma nearly 40 years after he stopped working for Ladish.
+For example, Mason George Zielinski developed mesothelioma nearly 40 years after he stopped working for Ladish.

 Ladish had a medical monitoring program in place for employees like Zielinski who were exposed to asbestos on the job.
 In 1984, however, NIOSH inspectors reviewed 11 medical records and determined the X-rays were not properly conducted.
 Of 11 chest X-rays, only six were readable.
 NIOSH concluded that the program was inadequate and would not help in detecting asbestos-related diseases.